 - Lose packaging or protective strips

-Clips are easy to spot and stick out like a sore thumb, the protective strip is on the side of the toner and has an orange ring that must be pulled to remove the strip or will like like a piece of cellophane as it does in the image below.
+Clips are easy to spot and stick out like a sore thumb.
+The protective strip is on the side of the toner and has an orange ring that must be pulled to remove the strip.
+It may also look like a piece of cellophane like it does in the image below.

 - Squashed Metal contacts

-For your printer to be able to detect a toner cartridge that has been installed, 2 tiny metal contacts much connect to the corresponding contacts on the cartridge.
-The metal contacts in the printer, and the ones on the toner complete a circuit and if the contacts aren’t touching.
-Your printer will think that the toner isn’t installed.
+So a printer can detect a toner cartridge that has been installed, 2 tiny metal contacts must connect to the corresponding contacts on the cartridge.
+The metal contacts in the printer and the ones on the toner complete a circuit.
+If the contacts aren’t touching, your printer will think that the toner isn’t installed.

 Remove your toner cartridge and have a look for something that resembles a microchip or two metal squares.
 Now visualise where these would connect inside the printer and look for the corresponding connectors inside the printer (making sure the printer is switched off and unplugged).